lfsgroup/bank/README.md

   - Current implementation assumes the BSB number matches the value in the data file exactly.
   - Implement a BSB data type, that will accept a number of different formats for the bsb number, ie `123-456` and `123456`.

 - Write a cli to look up the bsb numbers.
-Usage `$ bsblookp 012-023`.
+Usage `$ bsblookup 012-023`.